geersch/nestjs-getting-started/docs/11-vitest.md

 });
 ```

-You just need to import the `swc` plugin and register it in the `plugins` options.
+You just need to import the `swc` plugin and register it in the `plugins` option.
 It will disable `esbuild` for you and use `SWC` to do the transpilation.

 Let's run the tests again.